ChesterCraig/NWEN304-GroupProject-T4/README.txt

 To pretend-to-purchase items, the user will need to be registered with the website.
 Registered users may save thier cart contents for a later time.

-User registration is handled via facebook OAuth meaning you require a facebook account and use it to sign up.
+User registration is handled via (email/password) or facebook OAuth meaning you can opt to use a facebook account register and sign in.